-In 1930, a philanthropist Edward Harkness made a substantial donation to Phillips Exeter Academy in New Hampshire and stated, “ What I have in mind is teaching boys in sections of about eight in a section . . . where boys could sit around the table with a teacher who would talk with them and instruct them by a sort of tutorial or conference method, where the average or below average boy would feel encouraged to speak up, present his difficulties, and the teacher would know. . . what his difficulties were . . .
+In 1930, philanthropist Edward Harkness made a substantial donation to Phillips Exeter Academy in New Hampshire and stated his vision for academics: a scenario in which small groups of students, “could sit around the table with a teacher who would talk with them and instruct them by a sort of tutorial or conference method, where the average or below average boy would feel encouraged to speak up, present his difficulties, and the teacher would know. . . what his difficulties were . . .
 This would be a real revolution in methods.”